-The University of North Texas William DeMougeot Debate Forum and the Department of Communication Studies at UNT are pleased to invite you to attend the 10th Annual John S. Gossett Memorial High School Speech & Debate Tournament this October 26-27, 2018.
-This year's tournament returns to the University of North Texas campus located in Denton, Texas.
+The University of North Texas William DeMougeot Debate Forum and the Department of Communication Studies at UNT are pleased to invite you to attend the 11th Annual John S. Gossett Memorial High School Speech & Debate Tournament this November 8-9, 2019.
+This year's tournament will be hosted on the University of North Texas campus located in Denton, Texas.

-The LD topic will be the September/October NSDA topic.
+The LD topic will be the NSDA topic for November/December.

-The PFD topic will be the NSDA topic for September/October.
+The PFD topic will be the NSDA topic for November/December.

 Should you have any questions regarding tournament logistics, please contact, Louis Petit.
 He can be reached by email – firstname.lastname@example.org